chocolatey/choco-wiki/AutomaticPackages.md

 - Using [Chocolatey Package Updater](http://chocolatey.org/packages/ChocolateyPackageUpdater) with 3td party tool Ketarin.
 - Using only Powershell via [Automatic Update module AU](https://github.com/majkinetor/au).

 The rest of this page contains documentation about the first method.
-You can read more about the AU updater via its [documentation](https://github.com/majkinetor/au/blob/master/README.md).
+You can learn more about the AU updater via its [documentation](https://github.com/majkinetor/au/blob/master/README.md).
 You can also learn about its usage from the [real life example](https://github.com/majkinetor/chocolatey) which runs the udpater on AppVeyor so you are not required to schedule updater on your own machine.

 ## Chocolatey Package Updater aka chocopkgup
 http://chocolatey.org/packages/ChocolateyPackageUpdater